Stray Children

+Development and release

 The game makes several references to Moon: Remix RPG Adventure, released in 1997 by Love-de-Lic.
 It has been compared to Undertale, in part due to its gameplay involving battles with both bullet hell mechanics and the ability to talk to opponents to break through their defences.
 Developer Yoshiro Kimura has stated that Undertale was an influence on Stray Children.